Urlocalhuman/Alex-s-projects/README.md

   <p>
     - Maybe a soundtrack of some sorts and sounds for shooting, enemies, ect
   </p>
-  - Me 14/12/24 at like 1 pm also dont check the html for this its horrible
+  - Me 17/12/24 at like 9 pm also i realised that i am not supposed to use html for this ima fix this later
 </body>